smoklien/kpi-web-programming/README.md

 - [lab_3](lab_3/)
 - [lab_4](lab_4/)

-## Additional Materials

-- [materials](materials/): Supplementary materials related to the labs.

 ## Website Access

-To access all labs in one place, visit the [index.html](index.html) page on the site.
+To access all labs in one place, visit the [index.html](index.html) page.

 ## Site Preview